andremchang/andremchang.github.io/README.md

-Site made with 🧡.
-Crafted by human not by AI.
+This site is made with 🧡.
+Crafted by human, not AI.
 Text and images by Homo sapiens.